 This is the central core of the PCB.
 Because it provides support for the entire circuit board, this core must be rigid and processed for traces.
 The core is also slightly thicker than other layers added to the design.

-Immediately after the rigid core is two copper layers that are engineered on either side of the core.
+Immediately after the rigid core are two copper layers that are engineered on either side of the core.
 The copper separates the core from the B-stage PrePeg fiberglass that makes up the next immediate layer.

 c) B-stage PrePeg fiberglass

 PrePeg fiberglass simply refers to fiberglass that is still soft and requires heating to make it rigid.
-The B-stage PrePeg fiberglass acts as glue that keeps the inner FR4 core attached to the copper foil.
+The B-stage PrePeg fiberglass acts as the glue that keeps the inner FR4 core attached to the copper foil.

 This layer is made up of thin, loose sheets of copper and is the outermost layer in the assembly.
-The copper foil is sandwiched together with the PrePeg and core then placed into a PCB lamination process.
+The copper foil is sandwiched together with the PrePeg and core and then placed into a PCB lamination process.

 e) Other elements